 In October 1967, the Marines issued a Specific Operational Requirement (SOR-14-20) for a helicopter with a lifting capacity 1.8 times that of the S-65 that could still fit on amphibious assault vessels.
 The Navy was also interested in such a machine for the "vertical replenishment (vertrep)" role, to resupply ships at sea by air.
 At roughly the same time, the Army began looking for a "Heavy Lift Helicopter (HLH)" to replace the CH-54.

-In the meantime, the Army was working on their HLH in parallel, focusing on a Boeing Vertol proposal that was something like a scaled-up Chinook.
+The Army was working on their HLH in parallel, focusing on a Boeing Vertol proposal that was something like a scaled-up Chinook.
 There was political pressure for all three services to obtain a common solution.
-In September 1970, US Defense Secretary Melvin Laird dictated that the services would all acquire the Army HLH candidate, but the Marines and Navy protested that the giant Army HLH was simply too big to operate off of landing ships.
-That was obviously true on the face of it, and so at the end of 1971 Congress gave the Marines and the Navy the approval to go their own way and acquire the Sikorsky proposal, and a contract for two "YCH-53E" prototypes was quickly issued.
+In September 1970, US Defense Secretary Melvin Laird dictated that the services would all acquire the Army HLH candidate -- but the Marines and Navy protested that the giant Army HLH was simply too big to operate off of landing ships.
+That was obviously true on the face of it, and so at the end of 1971, Congress gave the Marines and the Navy the approval to go their own way and acquire the Sikorsky proposal; a contract for two "YCH-53E" prototypes was quickly issued.
 The Army HLH would be axed in late 1974.

 * The first of the two YCH-53Es performed its initial flight from the Sikorsky plant in Stratford on 1 March 1974.
 The airframe was basically that of the S-65, but with three T64-GE-415 turboshafts, the third engine being nested on the back of the machine behind the rotor shaft, the engine intake sitting to the left of the rotor shaft.
 The engines featured anti-icing systems, and a Solar gas-turbine auxiliary power unit (APU) was fitted between the forward engine inlets for engine starting and ground power.
 It is unclear if S-65s had an APU as well.
 The S-80 also featured: